dictation-toolbox/natlink/NatlinkSource/readme.md

  ### Support module registration

  First we need to register our COM-Server with the windows registry.
-To do pass the dll/pyd to `regsvr32`.
+ This is done by the installer.
  Windows will associate the path of the libary with the GUID that we choose for Natlink (`dd990001-bb89-11d2-b031-0060088dc929`) which will set the ``HKEY_LOCAL_MACHINE\SOFTWARE\Classes\WOW6432Node\CLSID\{dd990001-bb89-11d2-b031-0060088dc929}\InprocServer32``for x64 systems.

  Then we need to inform dragon of the new module.
 To do so we add